 If an individual is eligible based on their functional capacity, financial situation, and through a relevant program, they are then enrolled into a program.

 Once the participant is approved by the state waiver program, they can then choose a home care agency that allows the employment of family members.
 Be sure to find an agency that offers comprehensive training and development to ensure that you can provide high-quality care to your loved one.
 This training allows loved ones to thrive and live as independently as possible.
 Chosen Family offers many training, development, and mentorship opportunities for caregivers and is proud to employ family caregivers as part of our team.

 Does Medicare pay family caregivers to provide home care support?

 Medicare is a government health insurance coverage plan for older adults age 65 and older.
 Medicare will not pay for long-term care services, like in-home care support and adult day services.
 In fact, this holds true regardless of whether or not the services are provided by a direct care worker or a family member.

-Another example includes relief for buying certain goods and services, and can sometimes pay for caregiving.
-As a general rule, Medicare cannot be counted on for long term care services such as home care, but may provide short term options but only in limited cases.
+Another example includes relief for buying certain goods and services.
+Some programs can sometimes pay for caregiving, usually in limited cases.
+As a general rule, Medicare cannot be counted on for long term care services such as home care.
+However, they may provide short term options but only in rare and limited cases.
 Review your policy and talk to a Medicare specialist for more information.

 Are there restrictions on which family members or other individuals can and cannot provide home care services?

-How much does Medicaid pay for a caregiver?
+How much does Medicaid pay caregivers?

-Whether you need assistance walking through the Medicaid and waiver application process, understanding and determining if your loved one needs help, or help switching home care providers, write, text, or give us a call and we can provide a comprehensive assessment and review of your situation and that of your loved one.
-No hassle, no obligation, and satisfaction guaranteed.
+You may need assistance walking through the Medicaid and waiver application process, understanding and determining if your loved one needs help, or help switching home care providers.
+If so, write, text, or give us a call now!.
+Chosen Family Home Care can provide a comprehensive assessment and review of your situation and that of your loved one.
+No hassle, no obligation, and it’s free.